Skip to main content

 Like I said, leadership certainly isn’t for the faint of heart.
 However, leadership has the ability to change the experience your employees have daily, which in turn changes lives.

-This article was originally published in the Mortgage Women Magazine July 2023 issue.
+This article was originally published in Mortgage Women Magazine, during the week of July 2023.

 About the author